LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 Rx's `Switch` operator takes an `IObservable<IObservable<T>>`, and produces notifications from the most recent nested observable.
 Each time its source produces a new nested `IObservable<T>`, `Switch` unsubscribes from the previous nested source (unless this is the first source, in which case there won't be a previous one) and subscribes to the latest one.

-`Switch` can be used in a 'time to leave' type application.
+`Switch` can be used in a 'time to leave' type feature for a calendar application.
 In fact you can see the source code for a modified version of [how Bing provides (or at least provided; the implementation may have changed) notifications telling you that it's time to leave for an appointment](https://github.com/reaqtive/reaqtor/blob/c3ae17f93ae57f3fb75a53f76e60ae69299a509e/Reaqtor/Samples/Remoting/Reaqtor.Remoting.Samples/DomainFeeds.cs#L33-L76).
 Since that's derived from a real example, it's a little complex, so I'll describe just the essence here.

 The basic idea with a 'time to leave' notification is that we using map and route finding services to work out the expected journey time to get to wherever the appointment is, and to use the [`Timer` operator](03_CreatingObservableSequences.md#observabletimer) to create an `IObservable<T>` that will produce a notification when it's time to leave.
 (Specifically this code produces an `IObservable<TrafficInfo>` which reports the proposed route for the journey, and expected travel time.)
 However, there are two things that can change, rendering the initial predicted journey time useless.
 First, traffic conditions can change.
 When the user created their appointment, we have to guess the expected journey time based on how traffic normally flows at the time of day in question.
-However, if there turns out to be really bad traffic on the day, the estimate will need to be revised upwards, and we'll need to notify the end user earlier.
+However, if there turns out to be really bad traffic on the day, the estimate will need to be revised upwards, and we'll need to notify the user earlier.

 The other thing that can change is the user's location.
 This will also obviously affect the predicted journey time.